LIPS-scheme/lips/docs/docs/lips/reflection.md

      (set-cdr! r (list (+ (cadr r) 1)))))
 ```

 This procedure modify its source code.
-Each tiem you execute this function it will run one more
+Each time you execute this function it will run one more
 times.

 ```scheme